What is child support?

 Question & AnswerWhat is child support?

-A child who is over the age of majority, which means 18 years old or older, may still be dependent if they cannot support themselves because they:
+- the child is over the age of majority, which means 18 years old or older